tifoit/FairLLM/dataset/age_bias/Dataset_Description.md

 - **Format**: Organized to ensure compatibility with various machine learning (including LLM) and data analysis tools.

 ## Current Status
-Our paper detailing the methodology and findings related to these datasets is currently under submission for peer review.
-We are committed to sharing our research to foster a deeper understanding of age biases in AI.
+Our paper titled "Mitigating Age-Related Bias in Large Language Models" details the methodology and findings related to these datasets and is currently under submission for peer review.
+We are committed to sharing our research to foster a deeper understanding of age biases in AI and to promote the development of responsible AI.

 ## Ongoing Development
 In order to provide the best possible service to the academic community, we are continuously working on expanding and refining these datasets.
 Our goal is to offer a rich resource that can significantly contribute to the study of AI ethics and bias.